 Since 2010, Dr. Campbell teaches financial accounting to undergraduates, masters, and doctoral students at the University of Georgia.
-He has won numerous teaching awards and fellowships at the department, college, and university levels, including having won the Undergraduate Teacher of the Year award from UGA's accounting students in four out of his eight years in the department, and being selected for the Lilly Teaching Fellows Program that is awarded annually to ten assistant professors across the entire university.
+He has won numerous teaching awards and fellowships at the department, college, and university levels, including having won the Undergraduate Teacher of the Year award from UGA's accounting students numerous times, and being selected for the Lilly Teaching Fellows Program that is awarded annually to ten assistant professors across the entire university.
 Previously, he taught financial and managerial accounting at the University of Arizona and Wake Forest University.

 Dr. Campbell's research examines stock market consequences of accounting information, and generally has implications for financial market regulations.
 His research is published in top accounting and finance journals, including The Accounting Review, the Journal of Accounting and Economics, the Review of Financial Studies, the Review of Accounting Studies, Contemporary Accounting Research, the Journal of Financial and Quantitative Analysis, and the Journal of Business, Finance, and Accounting.
 Dr. Campbell reviews for multiple academic journals each year and serves on the editorial board of Contemporary Accounting Research and the Journal of Business, Finance, and Accounting.
 His research has been presented across North America, as well as in South America, Europe, Asia, and Australia.
 Dr. Campbell has authored multiple comment letters to the Financial Accounting Standards Board (FASB), and has been invited to the FASB multiple times to discuss topics relevant to standard setting.
 His research has been cited by Bloomberg, SeekingAlpha.com, the Columbia Law School Blue Sky Blog, as well as in materials provided to the FASB, the IASB, and the Institute of Chartered Accountants in England and Wales (ICAEW), and he has been quoted in articles by the Atlanta Journal-Constitution and National Public Radio's Morning Edition.